 Western monarchs use ecologically different habitat throughout both their breeding and migratory habitat as well as their overwintering grounds (Brower et al. 1995).
 Differences in breeding habitat include climate (Zalucki and Rochester 2004), and availability and abundance of native nectar and native milkweed plants (Borders and Lee-Mäder 2015).
 The scope of the covered area excludes documented overwintering sites such as overwintering groves along the California coast, and other documented overwintering sites, and requires specific conservation measures within one mile buffers of these documented areas.
-The western North American population primarily overwinter in groves along the coast of California and Baja California (Jepsen and Black 2015, p.
+The Western North American population primarily overwinters in groves along the coast of California and Baja California (Jepsen and Black 2015, p.
 149).
-The location and structure of these sites provide the specific microclimate needed for survival in the western overwintering areas.
+The location and structure of these sites provide the specific microclimate needed for survival in the Western overwintering areas.
 These groves are populated by a variety of tree species, including blue gum eucalyptus (Eucalyptus globulus), Monterey pine (Pinus radiata), and Monterey cypress (Hesperocyparis macrocarpa; Griffiths and Villablanca 2015, pp. 41, 46-47), all of which act as roost trees.
 Conservation actions to maintain these areas are critical, however these forested groves are outside the scope of this Agreement, which specifically addresses early successional grassland habitat that supports blooming nectaring plants and milkweed species.
 However, maintaining nectar resources nearby these forested groves is important, especially between October 1st and March 1st.